 Examples of situations where your Virginia appeals attorney can argue that you received ineffective assistance of counsel include:

 - Failing to investigate a case when such failure causes the attorney to not locate or speak with a key witness for the defense

 - Failing to move to suppress evidence when the law and facts support that the evidence had been wrongfully or illegally obtained

 - Failing to subpoena items or documents which could have resulted in acquittal

-- Failing to advice the defendant of the consequences should they plead guilty – including that a guilty plea may result in deportation
+- Failing to advise the defendant of the consequences of pleading guilty – including that a guilty plea may result in deportation

 - Failing to communicate offers for a plea bargain